NEO Planner V5.0 - Revise - Explanations

 The indicated position in R.A. and Dec. corresponds to the calculated Obs.time.

-The position is not determined from the MPC NEOCP, but from the Scout Ephemeris page with an accuracy of about 1 minute.
+For NEOCP objects the positions are determined Scout Ephemeris page with an accuracy of about 1 minute.

 However, NEO Planner cannot provide exactly the same positions as shown on the website.